danielvarga/hunalign/scripts/DCEP/README.md

 in this output format.
 See below for command line switches that can alter this behavior.

-If you don't roll your own filter, we recommend to use the `--numbering-filter` option that drops much of the numberings and other lower-quality sentences:
+If you don't roll your own sentence filter, we recommend to use the `--numbering-filter` option that drops much of the numberings that are very common in the corpus:

 ```
 ./src/languagepair.py --numbering-filter DA-LV > DA-LV-bisentences.txt